progit/progit/de/02-git-basics/01-chapter2.markdown

 If you can read only one chapter to get going with Git, this is it.
 This chapter covers every basic command you need to do the vast majority of the things you’ll eventually spend your time doing with Git.
 By the end of the chapter, you should be able to configure and initialize a repository, begin and stop tracking files, and stage and commit changes.
 We’ll also show you how to set up Git to ignore certain files and file patterns, how to undo mistakes quickly and easily, how to browse the history of your project and view changes between commits, and how to push and pull from remote repositories.

 Wenn Du nur ein einziges Kapitel aus diesem Buch lesen willst, um mit Git loslegen zu können, dann lies dieses hier.
-Wir werden hier auf diejenigen grundlegenden Git Befehle eingehen, die du für den allergrößten Teil deiner täglichen Arbeit mit Git brauchst.
+Wir werden hier auf die grundlegenden Git Befehle eingehen, die du für den größten Teil deiner täglichen Arbeit mit Git brauchst.
 Am Ende des Kapitels solltest du in der Lage sein, ein neues Repository anzulegen und zu konfigurieren, Dateien zur Versionskontrolle hinzuzufügen und wieder aus ihr zu entfernen, Änderungen in der Staging Area für einen Commit vorzumerken und schließlich einen Commit durchzuführen.
 Wir werden außerdem besprechen, wie du Git so konfigurieren kannst, dass es bestimmte Dateien und Dateimuster ignoriert, wie du Fehler schnell und einfach rückgängig machen, wie du die Historie deines Projektes durchsuchen und Änderungen zwischen bestimmten Commits nachschlagen, und wie du in externe Repositories herauf- und von dort herunterladen kannst.

 ## Getting a Git Repository ##